 A busy board is an excellent way for your toddler to learn through play.
 Driven by intense curiosity, a toddler starts to explore every inch of the house at some point.

-Toddlers love to open cabinets, switch the lights almost obsessively while trying to figure out the causality, empties drawers, and just bang, rattle and drum with all sorts of objects laughing at their sound.
+Toddlers love to open cabinets, switch the lights almost obsessively while trying to figure out the causality, empty drawers, and just bang, rattle and drum with all sorts of objects laughing at their sound.

 There are so many things going on in your toddler development, but there are two important messages to take from this stage: